ediril/queen-placer/README.md

 It implements three methods to find possible solutions:
 1. Permutation: All possible permutations of queen placements are generated and evaluated
-2. Elimination: Starting from the top of the board, possible queen placements are iteratively generated row by row, skipping configurations that would allow the queens to attack each other
+2. Elimination: Starting from the top of the board, possible queen placements are iteratively generated row by row, removing configurations that would allow the queens to attack each other
-3. Multithreaded Elimination: Similar to method 2 except that it uses multiple threads to generate the placements
+3. Multithreaded Elimination: Similar to method 2 but uses multiple threads to generate the placements for improved execution speed

 # Prerequisites
 * Java version >= 9
 * Gradle version >= 6.2
+* Currently only OSX 10.14+ (Mojave or later) is officially supported

 # Building
 ~~~ sh